ETCBC/DSS2ETCBC/README.md

 ## What is the order for the conversion of the DSS to ETCBC conventions?

 A new app will be made, because the differences in conventions if word boundaries between the dss and etcbc may lead to confusion.
+The name of the app will be DSSA, analogous to BHSA.
-First do the biblical scrolls, there is support from the BHSA for those texts.
+First we will convert the biblical scrolls, there is support from the BHSA for those texts.

 1. Convert feature language, important to know what the language of a word is.